 Fibre is a type of carbohydrate found in plants.
 It helps keep your bowel working by softening and bulking up your poo.
 Guidelines recommend that you eat 30g of fibre a day.
 But most people with Crohn's or Colitis have a low intake of fibre.
 Some people feel that it makes their symptoms worse, so they might avoid it.
-But current guidelines say that unless you have a narrowing (stricture) in your gut, there is no need to limit your fibre intake when your condition is under control.
+Current guidelines say that unless you have a narrowing (stricture) in your gut, there is no need to limit your fibre intake when your condition is under control.
 Fibre-rich foods include:

+- Starchy foods

-- Starchy foods, such as porridge, oat bran, high-fibre breakfast cereals, potato with the skin on, wholemeal or wholegrain bread and pasta - Peas, beans and pulses, such as baked beans, lentils and chickpeas - Fruit and vegetables
+- Peas, beans and pulses, such as baked beans, lentils and chickpeas

+- Fruit and vegetables